Quora: What illnesses may disqualify someone from adopting a child internationally?

 This varies according to the country you are adopting from, and might also vary by the adoption agencies you use in your home country and abroad.

-As a data point, in 2007 (when we adopted), you'd be completely ineligible to adopt from South Korea if you were obese (had a BMI above 35) or were taking medication for depression.
+As a data point, in 2013, you'd be completely ineligible to adopt from South Korea if you were obese (had a BMI above 35) or were taking medication for depression.
 For other noteworthy or chronic medical conditions, Korea would consider them on a case-by-case basis.
 These included things like a history of cancer, a history of depression (even if not currently on meds) or other mental illness, a positive TB skin test, and being overweight (BMI between 30 and 35).

 In general, for most agencies and most countries, you'll be asked to disclose any and all medical conditions, past and present.
 They will likely also require your doctor to fill out and certify a detailed questionnaire about your present health and past medical history, including listing all medications and past surgeries.
 You will probably need to submit test results for conditions like HIV, Hep C, and TB.
 They might also ask for your medical records.
 For anything out of the ordinary, you'll have to explain it and why it won't affect your ability to parent.